Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 Teams could architect applications that are any combination of one large application, a few large services with some microservices, all the way to many microsoervices combining to make one application.

-* Monolith architecture - application is a single service/piece of software
+* Monolith architecture - application is a single service/piece of software; most common
 * Service hybrid architecture - microservices for only what makes sense, and monoliths, etc. elsewhere.
-Gaining traction today.
+Gaining traction today in response to scenarios where all microservices are overkill.
 * Microservices architecture - application is all made of microservices; largest, most complex software merits this.

 ## Questions to Ask